Michele-Bufis/Pure_trace/README.md

-- **Calibrating baseline thresholds correctly** — a naive χ² threshold on the Mahalanobis distance produced ~20% false positives at small sample sizes; replaced with two-sample Hotelling T² theory built for estimated, not known, parameters.
+- **Calibrating baseline thresholds correctly** — a naive χ² threshold on the Mahalanobis distance produced ~20% false positives at small sample sizes (mean and covariance are *estimated* from the patient's session pool, not known); replaced with two-sample Hotelling T² theory built for that case, with thresholds that widen automatically as the pool shrinks.
   → [Full write-up](docs/deep-dives.md#1-calibrating-the-baseline-thresholds-correctly-not-just-plausibly)
 - **Deciding what "signal fidelity" means** — real-time R-peak detection lags the true peak by a breath-modulated amount; offline "apex snapping" cut RMSSD error from ~5% to ~1%.
   → [Full write-up](docs/deep-dives.md#2-deciding-what-signal-fidelity-actually-means)
-- **Not leaking data through metadata** — encrypted files still leak beat count through ciphertext length; fixed-size padding closes that side channel.
+- **Not leaking data through metadata** — encrypted files still leak beat count through ciphertext length (the per-beat colormap and the R-peak index list scale with the number of heartbeats); fixed-block padding closes that side channel so sessions with very different beat counts produce identically-sized files.
   → [Full write-up](docs/deep-dives.md#3-not-leaking-data-through-metadata)
-- **"No data" vs. "corrupted data"** — a decrypt failure on the baseline file could silently look like "no baseline yet" and overwrite months of patient history; a strict-mode reader prevents that.
+- **"No data" vs. "corrupted data"** — a decrypt failure on the baseline file could silently look like "no baseline yet" and overwrite months of patient history; a strict-mode reader raises instead of degrading, so the two failure modes can never be confused where it matters.
   → [Full write-up](docs/deep-dives.md#4-treating-no-data-and-corrupted-data-as-different-failure-modes)
-- **O(1) real-time performance on constrained hardware** — a monotonic deque replaces a per-sample O(window) max computation for R-peak detection on the Raspberry Pi.
+- **O(1) real-time performance on constrained hardware** — a monotonic deque replaces a per-sample O(window) max computation for R-peak detection on the Raspberry Pi, verified bit-for-bit against a brute-force reference including plateau/tie edge cases.
   → [Full write-up](docs/deep-dives.md#5-real-time-performance-on-hardware-that-doesnt-have-much-to-spare)
-- **Designing for a field that will go wrong** — atomic file writes, staged profile creation, and gap interpolation so a mid-write power loss or a dropped sample never corrupts patient data.
+- **Designing for a field that will go wrong** — atomic file writes (temp file, fsync, rename, directory fsync), staged/rename-on-completion profile creation, and gap interpolation so a mid-write power loss, an interrupted profile setup, or a dropped serial sample never corrupts patient data.
   → [Full write-up](docs/deep-dives.md#6-assuming-the-field-will-go-wrong-because-it-will)

 ## Architecture